metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 The Candy Machine V3 has a modular architecture, where the mint logic is separated from the mint access control &mdash; check the [overview](../../../01-programs/02-candy-machine/00-overview.md) to read more about Candy Machine V3 and Candy Guard.

 This guide will walk throught the changes in the configuration for a Candy Machine V3 and the commands used to set up and manage a Candy Guard.
-It assumes that you are already familiar with how Sugar works and have deployed a Candy Machine &mdash; if that is not the case, we recommend to first complete the ["My First Candy Machine"](../02-tutorials/00-my-first-candy-machine.md) tutorial.
+It assumes that you are already familiar with how Sugar works and have deployed a Candy Machine &mdash; if that is not the case, we recommend to first complete the [My First Candy Machine](../02-tutorials/00-my-first-candy-machine.md) tutorial.

 ## Configuration